Detached ears

 What is otoplasty?

-Otoplasty is the surgical procedure used to reattach ears that are originally protruding.
-We speak of protruding ears when the angle between the auricle and the skull is greater than 30°, or when the distance between the skull and the helix is greater than 20 mm.
-The ears may also be disproportionate to other facial features, although the distance is close to the limit.
+Otoplasty is the surgical procedure used to reattach protruding ears.
+Protruding ears refers to when the angle between the auricle and the skull is greater than 30°, or when the distance between the skull and the helix is greater than 20 mm.
+The ears may also be disproportionate to other facial features even if the distance is close to the limit.

 • Temporary solutions